It Was A Beautiful Banner Day

 In 2005, prospects considerably brightened for the increasingly forlorn property.
 After about two decades of inaction and several failed attempts at a sale and redevelopment, the Banner property was sold for $7.3 million in early 2005 to developers Anthony and Frank Longhitano of New Rochelle, New York.
 The brothers planned to bring the property to country-club status.
 They hoped to build 200 to 300 townhouses, single-family houses and rental apartments over the next five years.
 Today, there are XX condos built and occupied.
 Although sale prices started at about $299,000 in 2005, these days, no new condos are being built or sold.
 Resales start at $XXXXXX and go up from there.

 The Longhitano brothers put most of the property up for auction in January 2019.
-No acceptable bids were received.
+No bids were received.
+A months-long attempt to get zoning approval to build apartments in the old playhouse building failed, due in part to stiff resistance from condo owners.
 The property is still for sale.

-Whatever the future holds for Jack Banner's old creation, tens of thousands of vacationers and employees who knew it in its heyday retain pleasant memories of their time there.
-What follows are resort memories and evocative photos dating from the resort's beginnings and continuing to its sad, last days.
+Whatever the future holds for Jack Banner's old creation, tens of thousands of vacationers and staffers who knew it in its heyday have pleasant memories of their time there.
+These pages contain resort memories and photos dating from the resort's beginnings and continuing to its sad, last days.

 For most guests, Jack Banner personified Banner Lodge.
 Along with his wife Ceil and other close relatives, Jack had built the resort up from its humble beginnings as a dairy farm.
 His dad "Pop" Banner started the farm in 1922 on land that he purchased from relatives.
 Jack was an ubiquitous presence at the resort, charming guests, greeting entertainers and managing the outside staff and the grounds.